Sohi-dev/Hungrily_Hackathon/docs/DESCRIPTION.md

-# Submission name
+# Hungrily_Hackathon

-EXPLAIN THE IDEA IN DETAILS

-In this current scenario we are dealing with a lot of Hunger problems many NGO and even the united nations are trying to resolve and bring a zero Hunger state.In this context this is our small effort to bring up this concept with the help of technologies.Our main idea is to develope a data driven AI  based platform to connect the poor and needy people with the resources with the help of volunteers.
+In this current scenario we are dealing with a lot of Hunger problems, many NGOs and even the United Nations are trying to resolve the disputes,aiming towards a hunger free region.In this context this is our small effort to bring up this concept with the help of modern technologies backed by IBM cloud and Kubernetes.
+Our main idea is to develope a data driven AI based platform to connect the needy people with the resources via the help of volunteers so that the help reaches out to them when a request is made.

 [Project website](https://sample-project.s3-web.us-east.cloud-object-storage.appdomain.cloud/)